 Online poker’s Black Friday happened quite a while ago and many of us expected there’d be some significant changes on the online poker scene in the States over the years.
-However, the progress has been very slow and not much has changed since April 15, 2011.
+However, according to sources like this BeatTheFish.com USA guide, the progress has been very slow and not much has changed since April 15, 2011.
 In many ways, US players are exactly where they were more than six and a half years ago.

 A few US states have regulated online poker, but even in these instances, the local traffic is fairly low and not quite comparable to the situation we had before Black Friday, when players from the States were a part of the international player pool.

 As most of you probably know, there are no “big name” poker operators accepting US players as of now.
 While some like Party Poker exited early of their own volition, others like Poker Stars and former Full Tilt were forced out.
 The climate is such that big rooms simply prefer to stay away and wait for the legal resolution rather than taking the chance and testing how far the DOJ and the government are willing to go to suppress online poker.

 At the same time, a number of relatively smaller operators saw their opportunity and decided to roll the dice.
 Although there is risk involved, these rooms made up their minds and calculated it was worth it.
 So far, it seems they are left alone and players are allowed to play online poker with the rest of the world, although there are some bumps along the way.